Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

 A large class of potential heating mechanisms for the chromosphere is derived from the fact that the turbulent convection zone below is capable of supplying a flux of wave energy into the chromosphere.
 Previously suggested heating mechanisms for the chromosphere have included acoustic wave dissipation, though it is unclear if acoustic waves can propagate high enough to deposit their energy in the chromosphere \citep{1946NW.....33..118B,1948ApJ...107....1S,1990ASPC....9....3U,2005ESASP.600E..17F, 2005Natur.435..919F,2006ApJ...646..579F, Kalkofen_2007}.
 MHD waves have more recently been investigated, particularly Alfv\'{e}n waves as they can propagate upwards along magnetic fieldlines into the upper chromosphere \cite[e.g.][]{2007AAS...210.9415D, 2007AGUFMSH21A0289T}.
-However, although plasma-neutral collisions and viscous effects can potentially dissipate wave energy in the chromosphere, it is not fully understood whether the dissipation and heating of the waves provided by the convection zone is sufficient to counter the radiative losses \citep{DePontieu_1999, Leake_2005, De_Pontieu_2007,2008ApJ...680.1542H, Goodman_2011, Song_2011}. { Recent theoretical and numerical work by \citet{Goodman_2011} and \citet{Tu_2013} show that Joule (electron-ion collisional) damping of waves in the lower chromopshere (below 800 km) is large and controls the Poynting flux to the upper chromosphere, and as \citet{Goodman_2011} notes, also places an upper limit on the chromospheric heating rate by wave damping of $\sim 6 \times 10^{7} \textrm{ergs}~\textrm{cm}^{-2}~\textrm{s}^{-1}$.}
+However, although plasma-neutral collisions and viscous effects can potentially dissipate wave energy in the chromosphere, it is not fully understood whether the dissipation and heating of the waves provided by the convection zone is sufficient to counter the radiative losses \citep{DePontieu_1999, Leake_2005, De_Pontieu_2007,2008ApJ...680.1542H, Goodman_2011, Song_2011}, { although recent simulations of Joule-dissipated reflected Alfv\'{e}n waves in the lower chromosphere (below 400 km) by \citet{Tu_2013} suggest that the dissipated wave energy can account for the losses there}.